logoApps documentation

 Result

-Customers, despite having access to the field as a column, don’t see its value in selected service projects.
+Users despite having access to the field as a column, don’t see its value for the service projects selected for the Exclude tab.

 Configure my request view Jira Service Management